pmarbibi12/scraping_mars_challenge/README.md

     - The above graphs are also reconstructed and ordered in ascending order to show which month has the lowest average temperature, and which month has the highest average temperature.
     - A graph in ascending order is also constructed to show which months have the lowest atmospheric pressure and which months have the highest atmospheric pressure on average
     - A graph of the number of terrestrial days recorded vs the minimum temperatures is constructed to calculate the number of terrestrial days (on Earth) equal to a year on Mars, or a full revolution around the Sun of Mars, by taking the distance from peak to peak.
+    - The notebook then saves the data into a CSV file in the "output" folder for later use

 --Coding used was derived from classroom activities